Health Benefits of Garlic (Lahsun)

 There is limited scientific evidence suggesting garlic can directly reduce high prolactin levels.
 However, its antioxidant properties may support overall hormone balance and contribute to general health benefits, potentially aiding in the regulation of prolactin levels indirectly.
 Consulting with a healthcare provider for appropriate treatment options is advisable for managing high prolactin levels.

-Garlic itself is not acidic; in fact, it has a slightly alkaline pH.
+Garlic is not acidic; in fact, it has a slightly alkaline pH.
 However, it can stimulate gastric acid secretion in some individuals, potentially exacerbating acidity or acid reflux symptoms.
 Monitoring individual tolerance is recommended when consuming garlic, especially for those prone to digestive issues.

 Yes, garlic is believed to have thermogenic properties that can increase body heat slightly when consumed in larger quantities.
 This effect is attributed to its ability to stimulate circulation and metabolism.
 However, the increase in body heat is typically mild and varies among individuals.